50% of Schools Have Poor Indoor Air Quality: How Does Your Child's School Measure Up?

 As children head back to school after summer break and schools open their doors after months of closure, it’s important for parents to inquire about the indoor air quality of their child’s school.

-“Dust that accumulates over the summer, dirty air conditioning filters and classroom pets can irritate a child’s asthma or even cause an asthma event,” said Jill Heins, the national director of lung health for the American Lung Association.
+“Dust that accumulates over the summer, dirty air conditioning filters and classroom pets can irritate a child’s asthma or even cause an asthma attack,” said Jill Heins, the national director of lung health for the American Lung Association.
 “Before returning to school this fall, it’s important for a parent to speak with their child’s school about how this air quality could impact their child’s health and ability to learn.”

 These steps can make sure that air in your child's school is safe and healthy for both children and adults: